lrferr/mcp-orchestrator/README.md

-# MCP Orchestrator (CLI-first)
+# MCP Orchestrator

-CLI-first Spring Boot application that orchestrates Model Context Protocol (MCP) servers from JSON configuration.
+Spring Boot application that orchestrates Model Context Protocol (MCP) servers from JSON configuration and exposes a REST API (with Swagger) to start/stop/connect/query MCP servers and interact with Ollama models.

 ## Overview

 - Loads one or more JSON configs with MCP server definitions (`command`, `args`, `env`, `workingDirectory`).
 - Starts each MCP server as an external process using `ProcessBuilder`.
-- Tracks running servers, allows connecting and sending prompts (stubbed for now).
+- Tracks running servers, allows connecting and sending prompts.
-- Uses Spring Shell for CLI commands; services encapsulate logic for future REST API.
+- Implements MCP protocol handshake and tool invocation (e.g., `execute_safe_query`) to retrieve real database data.

 ## Building